Used Car: 2011 Subaru Impreza Review

 Other Cars to Consider

 The 2011 Mazda3 may fit your fancy if you want good performance but don’t need all-wheel drive.
 Like the Impreza, the Mazda3 is available as a sedan or hatchback, and both models have cargo space that’s comparable with the Impreza.
-If you choose the Mazda3, you’ll also get much higher fuel economy and a better reliability score.
+If you choose the Mazda3, you’ll also get much higher fuel economy.
 However, common features like air conditioning were optional on the base Mazda3 when it was new.

 Few small cars offer all-wheel drive, but if you need it, the agile 2011 Nissan Juke crossover is worth considering.
 With or without all-wheel drive, the Juke has higher fuel economy ratings than the Impreza.
 The base Juke also comes with more standard features.
-However, the Juke’s back seat isn’t as spacious as the Impreza’s, and while the Juke’s reliability score is higher, it’s still not as good as the most dependable 2011 small cars.
+However, the Juke’s back seat isn’t as spacious as the Impreza’s.